fluffy-kalashnikov/fluffy-kalashnikov.github.io/content/about/_index.md

 draft = false
 +++

 Hi!
 I'm Ivar Sidorsson.
-I'm a game developer from southern Tjörn, a centerpiece in the Swedish Bohuslän archipelago!
+I'm a game developer from southern Tjï¿½rn, a centerpiece in the Swedish Bohuslï¿½n archipelago!

 I was introduced to the gaming landscape through New Super Mario Bros and Minecraft on a laptop that barely ran at 24 FPS, and since then I